Ann Morhauser, The Glass Builder

 One afternoon, Morhauser is standing in the small retail shop she maintains in a corner of her warehouse, when several clumps of visitors push through the door.
 Morhauser immediately excuses herself.
 “Hi, my name is Annie,” she says to two women who are browsing over a table of heart-shaped plates and votives.
 Before long, the women are regaling her with stories, and Morhauser is pointing out items they might like.

-“I think Annie does two things brilliantly,” says Nathan Shedroff, founding chair of the MBA program in design strategy at the California College of the Arts (which Morhauser helped start, and now serves as an advisor), and co-author of “Making Meaning: How Successful Businesses Deliver Meaningful Customer Experience” and “Blind Spot: Illuminating the Human Value of Business.”
+“I think Annie does two things brilliantly,” says Nathan Shedroff, founding chair of the MBA program in design strategy at California College of the Arts (which Morhauser helped start, and now serves as an advisor), and co-author of “Making Meaning: How Successful Businesses Deliver Meaningful Customer Experience” and “Blind Spot: Illuminating the Human Value of Business.”

-“Annie is just an amazing example of customer service,” says Nancy Taylor, sales manager and buyer for the Plaid Giraffe tableware and bridal boutique, in Wichita, Kansas, which sells hundreds of Annieglass items each year.
+“Annie is just an amazing example of customer service,” says Nancy Taylor, sales manager and buyer for the Plaid Giraffe tableware and bridal boutique, in Wichita, KS, which sells hundreds of Annieglass items each year.
 She says Morhauser regularly flies 1,600 miles to her store, and pulls out an engraving tool to sign and date wedding gifts for customers.
-People sometimes bring in their grandmother’s china and Morhauser will show them how to pair it with Annieglass items, or jump up to demonstrate a way to set the table for a holiday party.
+People sometimes bring in their grandmother’s china and Morhauser will show them how to pair it with Annieglass items, or she’ll jump up to demonstrate a way to set the table for a holiday party.
 “Our customers love her,” Taylor says.

 Morhauser’s second great talent seems to be her ability to interpret customers’ desires artistically.
 “She can see someone looking at a color or a material, or at a theme like seashells, and not just do a knee-jerk seashell,” Shedroff says.
 “She’ll consider what is it about seashells or a reference to the sea that is intriguing to people.”
-An example: in Morhauser’s studio shop, a line of platters that resemble the graceful leaves of a banana tree were inspired by the view from Morhauser’s second home in Kauai.
+An example: In Morhauser’s studio shop, a line of platters that resemble the graceful leaves of a banana tree were inspired by the view from Morhauser’s second home in Kauai, HI.
 The platters suggest tropical vacations and warm breezes, but Morhauser also knew the design would allow the plates to be stacked, and easily shipped.

 “The pressure to have something new and exciting every six months requires that we push the envelope of our process,” Morhauser tells me one day.
 “The big sculptures, the thicker glass, the chipped edges, the giant clamshell (bowl).”
 She shakes her head.
 “I didn’t know I could even slump a piece that big until I did.”
 But innovation, she says, is why she wakes up in the morning.
 “It’s always been hard to keep me paying attention.
 If it was too easy, I would have been done with it.”